 w.
 Isambard Khroustaliov (aka Sam Britton)

 w.
-Ignaz Schick (turntables), Marta Zapparoli (electronics), Eliad Wagner (electronics), Benjamin Weidekamp (reeds), Klaus Kürvers (bass), Alexandre Babel (percussion)
+Ignaz Schick (turntables), Achim Kaufmann (piano), Marta Zapparoli (electronics), Eliad Wagner (electronics), Benjamin Weidekamp (reeds), Klaus Kürvers (bass) and Alexandre Babel (percussion)

 Miles Perkin Quartet

 w.
-Miles Perkin (bass), Benoît Delbecq (piano), Thom Gossage (drums)
+Miles Perkin (bass), Benoît Delbecq (piano) and Thom Gossage (drums)

-Recent seminars, papers and workshops include Universität der Künste (Berlin), FU Potsdam, University of Oxford, University of Edinburgh, International Jazz Platform (Lodz), Cheltenham Jazz Festival, Uppingham School, and the F-IRE collective summer course.
+In addition to Tom’s work in Bern, in 2016 he was Guest Professor for Trumpet and Ensembles at Jazz Institut Berlin, and he has given seminars, papers and workshops at institutions including International Jazz Platform (Lodz), Universität der Künste (Berlin), FU Potsdam, University of Oxford, University of Edinburgh, Cheltenham Jazz Festival, Uppingham School, and the F-IRE collective summer course.